 The “market” value of the real property is based on the present real estate markets.
 Estimating the “market” value of the property means discovering the price most people would pay for your property in its current conditions.

 It is important to remember that the property appraiser does not create value.
-People establish value by selling and buying real estate in the market set up.
+People establish value by selling and buying real estate in the market setup.
 The property appraiser has a legal responsibility to study the transactions and appraise your property accordingly.
 The property appraiser also does these other functions.

-Other Functions of Wakulla County Property Appraiser
+All About Wakulla County Property Appraiser

 - Tracks the ownership changes